SirAbhi13/Vidify/README.md

 # Local setup:

 1. **Running Directly From Repository**

+    ### Please ensure you have FFMPEG library installed
     1) Clone the repository and cd into it.

     2) run the command `make setup` to install dependencies and create .env file from .env.example.